MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 In total, we implemented 14 tests.
-These tests focus on the data.py, model.py, and train.py scripts, which are the most critical components of our pipeline.
-These scripts contain calls to several other scripts (e.g., model.py imports classes from gnn_layers, gnn_decoders, and node_embeddings).
-Our test coverage is approximately 42%, which is on the lower end, but it covers the most critical parts, including testing the GCN and all its components, as well as the TrainModel class, the largest and most important class in the code.
+These tests focus on the `data.py`, `model.py`, and `train.py` scripts, which are the most critical components of our pipeline.
+These scripts contain calls to several other scripts (e.g., `model.py` imports classes from `gnn_layers.py`, `gnn_decoders.py`, and `node_embeddings.py`).
+Our test coverage is approximately 42%, which is on the lower end, but it covers the most critical parts, including testing the GCN and all its components, as well as the `TrainModel` class, the largest and most important class in the code.

 ### Question 8